dankurth/flashcards_C_console/README.md

 An example of a data file is illustrated below:

-00 question=answer}
+ 0 question=answer}
-30 2nd question=and 2nd answer
+ 1 2nd question=and 2nd answer
-this also is another answer for the second question and yet a 3rd part of the answer for the 2nd question} 0F yet another, the third question having multiple parts a. & b. as follows:
+this also is another answer for the second question and yet a 3rd part of the answer for the 2nd question} 0 yet another, the third question having multiple parts a. & b. as follows:
 a. this is the A part
 b. this is the B part
 (there could be more)=and one more answer, say "a. this is the A part"}

-The above sample can be viewed using flash.
-Run "flash demo.rec" (without the quotation marks).

-The two digits preceding the question is a hex number.
-This number records the users who have answered the question correctly the first time they encountered it in any given session.
+The digit preceding the question is a marker.
+This number records if users answered the question correctly the first time they encountered it in any given session.
 Following the first space is your first question, this is delimited by the "=" sign.
 Following the equal sign is the answer.
 Following the answer is the "}" sign, which signal